 and took her away from me

 These two lines leave the reader in further wonder.
-In the previous lines, the readers were left to wonder whether “chilled” meant dead, or simply chilly and a bit sick.
+In the previous lines, the readers were left to wonder whether “chilled” meant death, or simply chilly and a bit sick.
 Now, the readers see a “highborn kinsman” who came and took Annabel away from the speaker.
 At this point, the reader either believes that this kinsman was one who had died before her and came to take her soul to heaven, or that this kinsman was a living relative who came to take Annabel Lee away in her sickness.
 Either way, the speaker is left without his beloved.

 To shut her up in a sepulchre